Substance Abuse Programs for Air Force Veterans

 - Start a business.

-The program is available for people with at least 6 months of active duty and can begin more than two years before the servicemember’s planned transition date.7 TAP is administered by Airman and Family Readiness Centers.
+The program is available for people with at least 6 months of active duty and can begin more than two years before the airman’s planned transition date.7 TAP is administered by Airman and Family Readiness Centers.
 To find a location near you, visit this locator tool.

-Though the transition back to civilian life may seem simple, the process can create many unforeseen problems, so the extra assistance from TAP can be a welcomed resource.
+Though the transition back to civilian life may seem simple, the process can create many unforeseen problems, so the extra assistance from TAP can be a welcome resource.
 Air Force members have earned the nation’s respect, and they deserve only the finest care and resources available.